 These cycles do not work with 3-D Rot!
 In such a case, use Cycles 14xx.
-Further information: "Fundamentals of the 14xx touch probe cycles ", Page 361
+Further information: "Touch probe cycles 14xx: fundamentals", Page 385

-14.7 BASIC ROTATION (Cycle 400, ISO: G400, software option 17)
+15.7 BASIC ROTATION (Cycle 400, DIN/ISO: G400, option 17)

 Touch probe cycle 400 determines a workpiece misalignment by measuring two points, which must lie on a straight line.
 With the basic rotation function, the control compensates the measured value.